 with Hometown Energy

-Find out more about our award-winning crowd funding program and see how you can help repower Appalachia.
+Find out more about our award-winning crowd funding and financing programs to see how you can help repower Appalachia.

 In a first of its kind project (and Solar Holler's pilot project), 100 families and businesses in Shepherdstown crowd funded a solar system for the Presbyterian Church by putting electricity savings from their water heaters to work for the Church.
 The 60 panel, 16.2 KW system went live in August 2014!

 We know the feeling.
 You've stared at your beautiful, sunny roof and wondered: are solar panels are in its future?
-Solar Holler is here to help non-profits and community organizations across West Virginia go solar, from an initial site review to reviewing bids to the financing.
-Through our innovative Solar Holler crowd funding model, solar won't cost your organization anything, or your supporters.
+You've looked at your electric bill and wondered, how am I going to afford this?
+Solar Holler is here to help non-profits community organizations, and businesses across West Virginia cut their energy bills with the latest technology.
+We will help from an initial site review to the financing to setting up the installation.
 Fill out this little form to see what could make sense for you.